Here are a few stock ideas from market experts

-In an interview to CNBC-TV18's Latha Venkatesh & Sonia Shenoy, a few of the market experts shared their readings and outlook on market technical, fundamentals and F&O side of the market as well as specific stocks and sectors.
+Watch the interview of Sudarshan Sukhani of s2analytics.com, Gaurav Bissa of LKP Securities and Ashwani Gujral of ashwanigujral.com with Prashant Nair and Reema Tendulkar on CNBC-TV18, in which they shared their reading and outlook on technicals and Futures and Options (F&O) side of the market as well as specific stocks and sectors.

 Like this story, share it with millions of investors on M3